gsc-101-im-sia/documentationcanillo/README.md

 # DocumentationCanillo
 Video Documentation on How to Install iDempiere on your Local Machine and How to create an Initial Client.

 This is the Video Link of my Documentation.
 I compile them as one.
-Sorry for the Blurry Video Sir Gayo.

 https://youtu.be/r1zG6TP3ScQ